memgraph/docs/mage/how-to-guides/create-a-new-module-cpp.md

 ---
 id: create-a-new-module-cpp
-title: Developing a query module in C++
+title: How to create a query module in C++
 sidebar_label: Create a C++ query module
 ---